jeevanism/toggleodoodebug/README.md

-# toggleodoodebug
+# Chrome Extension to toggle Odoo Debug Mode
-A simple chrome extension development tutorial to create a toggle debug mode for Odoo Development
+A simple chrome extension development tutorial to create a toggle debug mode for Odoo Development.
+This is for learning purpose only.